bukinoshita/credit-card-prompt/readme.md

 ## Related

-- [npm-donate](https://github.com/bukinoshita/npm-donate) — Support maintainers with a donation and help them continue with activities
+- [npm-donate](https://github.com/bukinoshita/npm-donate) — Support maintainers with a donation and help them continue with activities.

 ## License